 - Remove the seeds from the cucumber by slicing in half lengthwise, and using a spoon, carefully scrape the seeds from the cucumber, discard seed and pulp.

-- Slice cucumber, red onion, baby bell peppers, and tomatoes
+- Slice cucumber, red onion, baby bell peppers, and tomatoes.

-- Oil-Free Dressing
+- Salad Dressing

 - Combine all ingredients, except for the rosemary and thyme, in a high-speed blender.

-- Blend until smooth
+- Blend until smooth.

-- Add chopped herbs and stir
+- Add chopped herbs and stir.

-- Combine all vegetables
+- Combine all the vegetables in a bowl.

-- Pour dressing over the vegetables
+- Pour the dressing over the vegetables.

-- Cover and refrigerate overnight
+- Cover and refrigerate overnight for the best results.

-- Stir when possible a few times before serving
+- Stir when possible a few times before serving.

 Nutrition